Punsalmaagiin Ochirbat: 1997 presidential election

 Ochirbat again ran for president in the May 1997 election, but faced a Mongolian public unhappy with the economic dislocation caused by the fast pace of reforms.
 The country was racked by high unemployment, 30 percent inflation, widespread shortages of foodstuffs and energy supplies and a falling GDP.
 According to the World Bank, one third of population was living in poverty.
 Winning only 29 percent of the vote, Ochirbat lost the election to the chairman of the MPRP Natsagiin Bagabandi who had pledged to try to slow down the Government's radical reforms.

-Post-politics
+After politics

 After the election, Ochirbat left Mongolian politics and founded the "Ochirbat Foundation", a non-profit, non Governmental organisation that focused on poverty alleviation and self-sufficiency, environmental, and education programs.
 In 2000 he became Director of the Center for Ecology and Sustainable Development at Mongolian University of Science and Technology.
 In 2005 he was appointed Member of the Constitutional Court of Mongolia and re-appointed in 2010.

+Personal life and death

+Ochirbat was married to Sharav Tsevelmaa and had two children.

+Ochirbat died on 17 January 2025, at the age of 82.
+Following his death, Mongolia’s current President, Ukhnaa Khurelsukh, issued a decree declaring a period of national mourning from January 24 to January 25, 2025.

 Awards

-Ochirbat is the recipient of several awards and medals, including; Order of Chinggis Khan, Order of the Polar Star, Honoured medal of labour, Medal of the 50th, 60th, 80th anniversary of the People's Revolution, Medal of Military Force, Medal of the 800th Anniversary of the foundation of the Great Mongolian State, and Medal of the 20th Anniversary of the Democratic Revolution.
+Ochirbat was the recipient of several awards and medals, including; Order of Chinggis Khan, Order of the Polar Star, Honoured medal of labour, Medal of the 50th, 60th, 80th anniversary of the People's Revolution, Medal of Military Force, Medal of the 800th Anniversary of the foundation of the Great Mongolian State, and Medal of the 20th Anniversary of the Democratic Revolution.

-Family

-Ochirbat is married to former first lady Sharav Tsevelmaa and has two children.